-Lucy gave me a demonstration, with me taking the place of the horse, of what it feels like to be pulled.
+Lucy gave me a demonstration of what it feels like to be pulled.
 While I was holding the headcollar — taking the place of the horse — she held the leadrope, then asked me to walk on, with her standing in place.
 I was surprised when we repeated the process but with her pulling — I even gasped in shock at the difference — and that was me feeling the pressure merely on my hand.
 I don’t dare to imagine what it is like for a horse, an animal with a complete dislike for restraint, when that kind of painful pressure is applied to their head.
 It’s true that pulling is routine in our handling of horses — some even assert that horses only learn by means of negative reinforcement.
 But I dare you to have someone pull at you from the opposite end of a leadrope and then have the heart to do that to a horse ever again.

 What Lucy suggested for me to do instead of pulling was this: move my feet first — even spot walking will do — literally inviting the horse to come along (i.e. an invitation for the horse to synchronize with you).
 Should any tautness of the leadrope be applied, it should not escalate beyond a light, quick tug — as she put it, the tug a well-mannered child would give at his mother’s shirt for her attention.